chuoke/laravel-with-inertail-and-vite-error-reproduction/README.md

 All this is defualt.

 When I under `pnpm dev`, it works fun.
-But when I compiled it via `pnpm build`, it only contained part of the file.
+But when I compiled it via `pnpm build`, it only contained part of files.

 ---